hanwenzhang123/ruby-on-rails-note/README.md

-  bin - ruby script like bundle commands rail commands etc config - configuration code that your app needs (database.yml routes.rb - add new routes) db - for database, sqlite for default, migration, do not update schema.rv directly lib - reusable code library, two directory assets and tasks log - application log files, good for debugging public - public files like 404 or html
+  bin - ruby script like bundle commands rail commands etc config - configuration code that your app needs (database.yml routes.rb - add new routes) db - for database, sqlite for default, migration, do not update schema.rv directly engine - miniature applications that provide functionality to their host applications lib - reusable code library, two directory assets and tasks log - application log files, good for debugging public - public files like 404 or html